 - Gently pinch and bend the branches.
 This is the core step in super cropping marijuana, and it’s a very delicate balance.
 The branch needs to be bent enough that it sit at a 90 degree angle without bending back up towards the light.
 Cannabis plants have an innate ability to find the light and move towards it, so growers need to make sure the plants are bent enough that they are actually unable to do this.
 However, the bend cannot be so great that it actually breaks the outer skin of the branch, as this can greatly damage it.

 - Once the branch has been pinched, it should feel slightly pliable at the pinched spot that’s just been created.
 This is when the stem can be bent and positioned in the desired position.

 This process can be repeated with the remaining branches that are sitting higher than others and hopefully, none of them have their skin broken.
 If small tears do occur however, covering them with duct tape for about one week will give the plant enough time to create its own ‘bandage’ in the form of a large knot that will cover the tear and allow nutrients to move to the branch.

-Super cropping marijuana is a high-stress training technique, meaning that it’s invasive to the plant and can cause it some stress.
-However, the stress the plant receives with this method should not be enough to completely kill it, and it can actually provide better yields than plants that are left in nature to grow on their own, as the plant works harder to maintain its health.
-However, because it is a higher-stress method, it should not be used with auto-flowering plants, as they simply don’t have the time to recover that other cannabis plants do.
+Super cropping marijuana is a high stress training technique, meaning that it’s invasive to the plant and can cause stress.
+However, the stress the plant endures with this method should be quite mild and shouldn’t be enough to causes stunted growth or completely kill it.
+Using this technique is a great way to increase the yield of the plant whilst also increasing potency.
+However, because it is a higher-stress method, it should not be used with auto-flowering plants, as they simply don’t have enough time to recover.